 Our diverse AANE Governance includes adults with AS, family members and professionals whom oversee the fiduciary, strategic planning, development, and governance of AANE.
 We also have an Executive Advisory Board which advises the Executive Director on clinical and programmatic issues.

-The staff of AANE are board-certified professional social-workers and educators.
+The staff of AANE are professional social-workers and educators with an expertise in Asperger Syndrome and related profiles.
 They also have strong personal ties to Asperger Syndrome.
 Many of our staff have children, siblings, or other relatives or friends with AS, and the work done at AANE affects them on a very personal level.
 We also employ several adults with AS.

 While our primary mission is to assist individuals affected by AS, AANE is an inclusive organization that also serves people who have other neurological differences or who feel our services would be helpful.
 Individuals do not need to have a professional diagnosis of Asperger Syndrome in order to benefit from AANE’s services.

-In addition to the services we provide from our home base and our chapters, AANE works in close partnership with other Asperger’s and Autism organizations throughout New England, as well as disability organizations that offer services relevant to our population.
+In addition to the services we provide from our home base, AANE works in close partnership with other Asperger's and Autism organizations throughout New England, as well as disability organizations that offer services relevant to the autism population.

-We are working towards continued growth of our organization, particularly with the use of new technologies and within our chapters, allowing us to extend services to those living beyond the reach of our main office.
+We are working towards continued growth of our organization, particularly with the use of new technologies, allowing us to extend services to those living beyond the reach of our main office.
 For details, see our annual report.